Inmate Dies At Hospital After Being Found Unconscious - NewsBreak

 A woman was injured in a vehicle versus utility pole accident Tuesday morning on East Seventh Street.
 It happened a few minutes after 7:30 near the railroad crossing and Hopkinsville Fire and EMS Lt.
 Payton Rogers says the driver was taken by ambulance to Jennie Stuart Medical Center.
 Hopkinsville police...

-A woman was injured in a single-vehicle wreck on East 7th Street in Hopkinsville Tuesday morning.
-Hopkinsville Police say just before 8 am an SUV was westbound when the driver lost control while turning the heat on and hit a utility pole.
-The driver was taken by ambulance to Jennie...
+A man was injured in a wreck on Canton Street at the intersection of Blane Drive Tuesday morning.
+Hopkinsville Police say a utility vehicle was westbound when it hit an SUV in front of it.
+The driver of the SUV was taken by ambulance to Jennie Stuart Health for injuries.

 mainstreetclarksville.com